ruggeri/tech-notes/math/strang-algebra/04g-least-squares-approximations.md

 empirical covariance.
 I am even more sure of that when I look at the wiki page on estimation of covariance matrix.

+**TODO**: I think this section is well intended: it is good to have an intuitive understanding of what this projection of the data onto itself means.
+But this isn't a comprehensive understanding yet; I haven't really truly internalized this, or expressed this properly.
+I should revisit this in time.

 Finally, Strang notes that you can fit any kind of model, not just a line, this way, so long as it is linear in a transform of each of the predictor variables.